xtermi2/elasticsearch-searchguard/README.md

 ## Image detail description

-This docker image extends the original elastic OSS image and installs [search guard](https://search-guard.com) and [elasticsearch-prometheus-exporter](https://github.com/vvanholl/elasticsearch-prometheus-exporter) plugin.
+This docker image extends the original elastic image and installs [search guard](https://search-guard.com) and [elasticsearch-prometheus-exporter](https://github.com/vvanholl/elasticsearch-prometheus-exporter) plugin.

 At startup search-guard is configured with 3 default users: